sftcd/happykey/README.md

 - Exporters are not supported.

 ## Recent Changes

+- 20220602: A number of changes taking the "polyfill" approach and reacting to comments on the PR we've submitted for the OpenSSL library.
+  (I've only partly handled those comments so far.)

 - 20220530: Added instructions for building with an OpenSSL that includes HPKE (from my fork) and rebasing, 'cause I always forget ;em;-)